 The Jung Moo Hapkido curriculum emphasizes circular motion, breathing techniques and non-resisting movements to gain control of the opponent.
 As a result, the Hapkidoin, (practitioner), seeks to use footwork and body positioning to break balance. leverage is used to avoid the use of strength against strength.

-In the advanced levels, Hapkido weapons training consists of knife training, short stick, walking cane, rope, long staff and sword.
+In the advanced levels, weapons training consists of knife training, short stick, walking cane, rope, long staff and sword.
 As a student, you learn to use these weapons so that they may learn to also defend against them.
 Training with weapons in Hapkido is done in a manner that teaches the student to adapt the concepts of these weapons systems into the use of everyday items found around your everyday environment.
 The Hapkido student learns anything can be used as a defensive weapon.
 Even a common shopping bag.
-The defensive concepts of Hapkido can be used to defend against common weapons such as firearms, broken bottles, baseball bats, etc….
+The defensive concepts of Hapkido can be used to defend against common weapons such as firearms, broken bottles, baseball bats, etc.….

 Preferred by Law Enforcement & Special Operations

-Today, many of the techniques and psychological aspects of Hapkido are taught to Law Enforcement and Military Personnel worldwide.
-Hapkido has long been popular with various special operations military and police organizations throughout the world because it provides both lethal and non-lethal controlling techniques so that an individual can employ only the amount of force needed for the situation.
+Many of the techniques and other aspects of the art, are taught to Law Enforcement and Military worldwide.
+This dynamic Martial Art has long been popular with various special operations military and police organizations throughout the world.
+It provides both lethal and non-lethal controlling techniques so that an individual can employ only the amount of force needed for the situation.
 It is a Martial Art that truly has something for all, regardless of age or ability.